Lelekhoa1812/Monopoly-Game/README.md

 Press [N] to change your name.

 The game is powered by SplashKit SDK, you may have to download this tool to play the game.
+Tips: You may find other mini games in the pausing window.